Faculty: Science Faculty

 Part 1: Theory test – 90minutes.
 Looks at nutrition in detail and developing practical skills.
 Exam marked externally.
 There will be a mixture of short and long response questions on hygiene and nutrition, and a section to analyse a person’s diet which will need improving.

 Part 2: Coursework – 9.5 hours.
-This includes a practical exam based on a scenario given by the exam board.
+This includes a practical cooking exam, that involves students cooking a three course meal, based on a scenario given by the exam board.
 It will need to be planned for creating a time plan and justifying choice of dishes and why they are suitable to the task, showing a detailed understanding of nutrition and hygiene.